Yaohua-Chang/ML-Final-Exam/README.md

 2. Which of the following is woring for Bagging?

     * a.
 Bagging algorithm can be an effective approach to reduce the variance of a model
     * b.
-Bagging is ineffective in reducing model bias
+Bagging is effective in reducing model bias
     * c.
 Bagging is also known as bootstrap aggregating
     * d.
 Bagging is an ensemble learning technique that is closely related to the MajorityVoteClassifier.